devmike01/PersistantRecyclerAdapter/README.md

 }
 ```

-- Pass the model class where you implements the Parcelable as the first parameter to the adapter.
+- Pass the model class `SampleItems` as the first parameter to the adapter and the `SampleViewHolder` as the second parameter.
 At the end your Adapter class should look like the code snippet below:

  ```java